August Heissmeyer: Second World War

 Immediately following the outbreak of the Second World War, Heissmeyer was appointed as the Higher SS and Police Leader (HSSPF) "Spree" on 2 September 1939, where he was in charge of all SS and police in the Berlin-Brandenburg area.
 He would be the only holder of this post, retaining it until the end of the war.
 After Theodor Eicke left his post as head of the Concentration Camps Inspectorate to take command of the SS Division Totenkopf, his deputy Richard Glücks succeeded him as inspector on 15 November 1939 and ran the day-to-day operations of this unit.
 He technically worked under the supervision of Heissmeyer who, until 15 August 1940, held the title of Inspector of Concentration Camps and General Inspector of the SS-Totenkopfverbände.
 In August 1940, Heissmeyer was made a Ministerialdirektor in the Reich Ministry of Science, Education and Culture.
-In addition, on 11 January 1941, he was made chief of the new eponymous SS main office "Dienststelle Obergruppenührer Heissmeyer" to tighten SS control over the Napolas and their mission in National Socialist education.
+In addition, on 11 January 1941, he was made chief of the new eponymous SS main office "Dienststelle Obergruppenführer Heissmeyer" to tighten SS control over the Napolas and their mission in National Socialist education.
 In August of that year, he was also appointed Inspector of German Home Schools.

 In December 1940, Heissmeyer, a widower with six children, married Gertrud Scholtz-Klink, the Reichsfrauenführerin (Reich Women's Leader) of the National Socialist Women's League, who had two previous marriages and was a mother of four.
 They had one son together, born in 1944.
 During the Battle of Berlin in April 1945, Heissmeyer formed and led the Kampfgruppe (battle group) "Heissmeyer", a combination of his SS command, Volkssturm militia and Hitler Youth who were charged with protecting the Spandau airfield outside Berlin.
 On the night of 25 April, the defenders were decimated by a Red Army assault and the survivors fled west over the Havel river via the Charlotten Bridge.
 During the war, Heissmeyer was awarded the War Merit Cross, 1st and 2nd class with swords.